 Select the migration type for your data migration task in the Migration Type section.

-Options of Migration Type are Schema Migration, Full Migration, Incremental Synchronization, and Full Verification.
+Options of Migration Type are Schema Migration, Full Migration, and Incremental Synchronization.

 You can select migration objects in two ways: Specify Objects and Match by Rule.